roman-milk/roman-milk.github.io/miranda-and-geraldine.md

  Miranda had a big happy smile on her face.
 This had gone well beyond the intended bit of blackmail intended.
 Instead she had this rich woman so well trained she had become a pet-girl.
 The woman was slightly shorter than her but calling her a little pet-girl and watching the face cringe in an agony of humiliation was so very entertaining.
 Though now she was accepting the abuse, showing less of a reaction, and that called for more degrading acts to keep her in her place.
-Report_Story #1